 Cellphones and electronics aren’t the only forms of distracted driving.
 Distractions inside of the vehicle like talking with other passengers, dealing with children and animals, programming a GPS system, eating and reaching for a fallen object are just a couple examples of driver distractions.

 If you’re behind the wheel and find yourself caught in an overwhelming situation, don’t hesitate to pull off of the road into a safe area to deal with distractions.
 You’ll not only be doing yourself and your passengers a favour, but you’ll be reducing the risk of an accident for others on the road.

-Canada Drives has been helping Canadians find vehicles with great auto finance rates since 2010.
-Our online application takes less than two minutes, and we’re partnered with dealer partners all across the nation that offer incentives and promotions for people facing all types of credit situations.
-Apply with Canada Drives to learn more and see what you’re eligible for.
+Since 2010, Canada Drives has been helping Canadians find vehicles with great auto finance rates!
+Our online application takes less than three minutes, and we’re partnered with dealerships all across the nation that offer incentives and promotions for drivers facing all types of credit situations.
+Apply today to learn more and see what you’re eligible for!

 Updated on the 22nd of November 2019 for changes to Saskatchewan laws.